influxdata/docs-v2/content/telegraf/v1.19/data_formats/input/json_v2.md

 The JSON v2 input data format parses a [JSON][json] object or an array of objects into Telegraf metric fields.
 This parser takes valid JSON input and turns it into metrics.

-The query syntax supported is [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md), Use to this playground to test out your GJSON path here: https://gjson.dev/.
+The query syntax supported is [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md), Use to [this playground](https://gjson.dev/) to test out your GJSON path.

-You can find multiple examples under the [`testdata`](TK) folder.
+You can find multiple examples [here](https://github.com/influxdata/telegraf/tree/master/plugins/parsers/json_v2/testdata) in the Telegraf repository.

 <!--
 is this still true?